 The quiet quitting trend emerged on TikTok in 2022, and while it was totally new terminology, it described an age-old but growing problem: a lack of engagement with, or enthusiasm for work.

 Quiet quitting has come to the forefront in the UK since the COVID-19 pandemic, when many workers began to put more emphasis on work-life balance.
-The problem stretches beyond the UK though – Gallup found that 59% of the world’s employees are quiet quitting, which could amount to an $8.8 trillion cost to the global economy.
+The problem stretches beyond the UK though, with research showing that 59% of the world’s employees are quiet quitting1, which could amount to an $8.8 trillion cost to the global economy.
+In a 2024 State of the Global Workforce report, it was reported that a staggering 90% of UK workers feel detached or not fully engaged2

 In this article, learn about low engagement, the signs to look for and ultimately, how to combat quiet quitting by improving your response to employee motivation.